alexandre-em/CVIndexing/README.md

 ## OpenAPI
 You can also visualize how to use all endpoints with the OpenApi available at [api/apidocs.html](http://localhost:8080/apidocs.html)

-All endpoints have been described with the required query's params, body, etc. and all possible response and a quick description of the reason.
+All endpoints have been described with the required query's params, body, etc. with all possible responses and a quick description of the reason.

 ![image](images/openapi.png)
 ## Kibana
-You can access to kibana at [localhost:5601](http://localhost:5601/) To be able to visualize the data on kibana:
+You can also access to kibana at [localhost:5601](http://localhost:5601/) To be able to visualize the data on kibana:
 ```json
     {